judofyr/quickgem/README.md

 QuickGem speeds up RubyGems loading by monkey-patching.

+*NOTE:* This is just one big hack.
+A proper solution requires patches across many Ruby projects (most notably RubyGems and Bundler).
+I'm considering do it proerly, but for now an ugly hack works fine for me.

 I've seen rougly 4 times faster startup time, but I have roughly ~250 different gems and numerous versions installed.
 You won't notice much if you have few gems installed.